braincube-io/python-connector/CONTRIBUTING.md

 **Note:** The local building of the documentation is useful for test purposes but otherwise it is handled by the CI

-## Continuous integration (CI)
+### Continuous integration (CI)

-At every push on the project the  CI executes a set of action defined in the `.gitlab-ci.yml` script.
+At every push on the project the  CI executes a set of action defined in the `.github/workflows/ci.yml` script.

+|!| A modifier
 - Check the style (with `flake8`)
 - Check the type hint consistency (with `mypy`)
 - Run the test suite (with `pytest`)